isabella232/lucene-solr-1/cloudera/solr-upgrade/README.md

 Before proceeding with an upgrade, you need to backup your Solr collection.
 This will allow you to rollback to the pre-upgrade state if something goes wrong during the upgrade process.
 If you are managing Solr using Cloudera Manager, then this step is not needed since Cloudera Manager will backup the Solr configuration and data automatically.

 ### Install Solr config upgrade tool
 The Solr config upgrade tool is available as part of Cloudera Manager (version 6).
 Hence you should upgrade your Cloudera Manager instance to the latest version (version 6+).
-The tool is available at location TBD.
+The tool is available at location /opt/cloudera/cm/solr-upgrade.

 ### Downloading the metadata
 We need to migrate the SOLR metadata stored in Zookeeper before the upgrade.
 The upgrade tool provides "download-metadata" command for this purpose.
 This command downloads important configuration files in SOLR e.g. solr.xml, clusterstate.json, collection configsets etc. to a specified location on local file-system. e.g. following command downloads the Solr metadata to /backups/solr directory.